YassBks/YassBks.github.io/README.md

 ----FUNCTIONALITIES----------------------

-* Home:
+---- Home:
 - Click on consultant to see details

-* Consultant details
+---- Consultant details
 - See and edit consultants attributes
--> If the room is already full a message is displayed asking to change the room
+-> (If the room is already full a message is displayed asking to change the room)

-* Manage consultants:
+---- Manage consultants:
 - Click on column label to order the list
 - Click on consultant to see details
 - Add consultant with the "+" at the end of the list
 - Delete consultant with the "x" beside the consultant

-* Add Consultant
+---- Add Consultant
+- Edit new consultants attributes
--> Firstname and Lastname are required (no defauts values) -> If the room is already full a message is displayed asking to change the room
+-> (Firstname and Lastname are required (no defauts values)) -> (If the room is already full a message is displayed asking to change the room)

-* Manage Room
+---- Manage Room
-- Edit room properties (name and capacity)
+- Edit room properties (names and capacities)
 - Add room with the "+" at the end of the list
 - Delete room with the "x" beside the room
--> A room can't have a capacity inferior to the number of consultants already in it -> The capacity number must bee between 1 and 100
+-> (A room can't have a capacity inferior to the number of consultants already in it) -> (The capacity number must bee between 1 and 100)
--> Delete a room delete the consultants associated to it (a message is displayed to warn it)
+-> (Delete a room delete the consultants associated to it (a message is displayed to warn it))